 Planning can start as far out as six months in advance.
 A good place to begin is an email thread that invites everyone on the trip and let’s them know that spots are limited.
 Doing this and asking for commitments in advance plants a seed.
 You’ll likely get a barrage of responses that say, “I’m think I’m in” or “Sounds great and I’ll get back to you.”
 While this is annoying, at least you can establish a baseline of what your budget and reservations look like.

 From here you can start making tee times and reservations for places to stay.
+Do you want to stay in the United States, or go to one of the oldest golf courses in Scottland?
 If you do these things in advance, it’s likely you’ll receive favorable treatment of discounted rates on both rooms and golf.

 Fast Pay Makes Fast Friends